 - Murano – small island famous for glass blowing near Venice

-- Secrets of Venice – our favorite off the beaten path corners of the Lagoon city
+- Secrets of Venice and Hidden Gems in Venice – our favorite off the beaten path corners of the Lagoon city

 - Preferred tour company – Walks of Italy / Take Walks – have a longstanding reputation for excellent service, groups under 20 people and guaranteed departures.
 So if you are the only person booked on a tour it will still go ahead

 - Preferred tour company – The Roman Guy / The Tour Guy – a fun team known for their focus on making the sights of Italy come alive with stories and tales rather than facts and figures.
 Our listeners and readers get 5% off small group tours (except special access Colosseum tours) if you click on this link and make a booking.
 Discount is applied at checkout

 - How to plan a trip to Italy – our article that takes you step by step through trip planning